coveooss/terraform-provider-servicenow/README.md

 # Terraform ServiceNow Provider

 A custom provider for Terraform to manage objects in a ServiceNow instance for developping system applications outside of an instance.
+This is especially useful when you want to create an Application with proper source control and continuous development integration.

 [![Terraform Logo](https://www.terraform.io/assets/images/og-image-f5bbc98c.png)](https://www.terraform.io/)
 [![ServiceNow Logo](https://community.servicenow.com/c4fe846adbb95f0037015e77dc961918.iix)](https://www.servicenow.com/)